Weekly Planner for Kindergarten

 Language Arts

-I like to focus on the language arts skills because they are so foundational to everything else they will be learning.
+I like to focus on language arts skills because they are so foundational to everything else they will learn.

 Literature

-With help and prompting, kids can ask and answer questions about key events in a story along with retelling the story.
+With help and prompting, kids can ask and answer questions about key events in a story and retell it.

-With help and support, they can identify the characters, setting and key events along with describing the relationship between the pictures and the story.
+With help and support, they can identify the characters, setting, and key events, and describe the relationship between the pictures and the story.

 Reading

-Kids can recognize and identify all of the upper and lowercase letters.
-They can count, blend and segment syllables in words.
-Identify beginning, middle and end sounds CVC words.
+Kids can recognize and identify all uppercase and lowercase letters.
+They can count, blend, and segment syllables in words.
+Identify beginning, middle, and end sounds in CVC words.

 Writing